 Woot!.
 Congratulations to everybody involved in its development (including me!).

-The only thing I can think to add is that XML is pretty explicitly a rejection of an aspect of OO practice that Norm touches on only briefly: encapsulation.
+Simon St. Laurent reports on Norm Walsh’s XML is not Object Oriented essay.
+Simon writes; The only thing I can think to add is that XML is pretty explicitly a rejection of an aspect of OO practice that Norm touches on only briefly: encapsulation.
 Everything accessible all the time is pretty clearly a hallmark of… Read More »

 While noting that Roguewave has terminated its XML/tuple-space project, Ruple, Don Park wrote; I am getting a dangerous itch to apply tuplespaces to web services workflow problems.
 TupleSpaces are extremely powerful as coordination infrastures so tuplespaces and web services go very well together IMHO.
 Don, do you realize that REST’s uniform interface (GET/POST, etc..) defines… Read More »

 Jeremy Allaire posts a transcript of a “conversation”(?) with Tim Berners-Lee on the Semantic Web at PC Forum.
 Here’s a snippet which includes some of Tim’s words, plus Jeremy’s commentary; TBL: business model for semantic web is the biz model of the web. it’s how apps interoperate, it’s how apps talk. short answer: dramatically reduce… Read More »